mikhail-w/pokedex/README.md

 - View dynamic Pokemon images and navigate to different sections.
 - Buttons for generating random Pokemon, viewing the Pokemon list, or playing the PokeFlip game.
+- Toggle between light and dark mode.
+- View your team of Pokemon you've caught.
 ### 📖 Pokemon List

 - Displays a paginated list of all Pokemon.